 Giants have been an iconic figure since storytelling began.
 We all had a favourite giant as children with popular culture littered with giant figures.
-Such lovable characters such as Gulliver, St. Micheal, and the Big Friendly Giant (BFG) are flanked by the bean stalk giants and those who would grind bones into bread.
+Such lovable characters such as Gulliver, St. Micheal, and the BFG are flanked by the bean stalk giants and those who would grind bones into bread.

 We’ll start in Scotland with the tale of the King of Lochlin’s three daughters.

 There was a king over Lochlin, once upon a time, who had three daughters.
 They went out on a day to take a walk, and there came three giants, who took with them the daughters of the king, and there was no knowing where they had gone.

 Then the king sent word for the wise man of the place, and he asked him if he knew where his daughters had gone.
 The wizard said to the king that three giants had taken them with them, and they were in the earth down below, and there was no way to get them but by making a ship that would sail on sea and land.
 So it was that the king set out an order, any one who would build a ship that would sail on sea and on land, that he would get the king’s big daughter to marry.